talon-one/TalonOne.cs/docs/IntegrationApi.md

 Create audience

-Create an Audience.
-Only use this endpoint to sync existing audiences from other platforms through a 3rd party integration.
-Once you create your first audience, new audience-specific rule conditions are enabled in the Rule Builder.  **Important:** The authentication requires an mParticle API key instead of a Talon.One API key.
+Create an audience.
+The audience can be created directly from scratch or can come from third party platforms.
+To create an audience from an existing audience in mParticle or Segment: 1.
+Set the `integration` property to `mparticle` or `segment` depending on a third-party platform.
+1. Set `integrationId` to the ID of this audience in a third-party platform.
+To create an audience from an existing audience in another platform than mParticle: 1.
+Do not use the `integration` property.
+1. Set `integrationId` to the ID of this audience in the 3rd-party platform.
+To create an audience from scratch: 1.
+Only set the `name` property.
+Once you create your first audience, audience-specific rule conditions are enabled in the Rule Builder.

 ### Example
 ```csharp